NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

       sudo vi input.txt
       ```

     - To stop monitoring a system, edit the `input.txt` file and remove the line for the system you want to stop monitoring.
+Note that when you stop monitoring a system, its previous metrics will still be available in the Grafana dashboards until they "age out."
+No new data will be collected though.

 4. **Run the update_cluster.sh script**
     - Run the `update_cluster.sh` script to update the Harvest configuration:
       ```bash
       sudo ./update_cluster.sh
       ```

 ---